Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 Explain that in the final command line activity, students will get to use all the skills learned today to build their own IP lookup script.

-### 16. Student Do: Building an IP Lookup Tool (0:15)
+### 17. Student Do: Building an IP Lookup Tool (0:15)

 Explain the following to students:

-- In this activity you will continue your role as a security analyst at Wonka Corp.
+- In this activity you will continue your role as a security analyst at Candy Corp.

 - Your manager needs to know which country these attacks are coming from so they can block it from accessing their network.

-- You manager is impressed with the great work you did on the last script and  would like you to design one that can look up the the country from an IP address in the logs.
+- Your manager is impressed with the great work you did on the last script and  would like you to design one that can look up the the country from an IP address in the logs.

 Send students the following instructions: